Registration for the 2021 Belfer Conference has closed. Please check back in Fall 2021 for more information about the

 Session III: Monday, August 2–Tuesday, August 3

-The 2021 Belfer National Conference for Holocaust Education Partners is free to school administrators, curriculum coordinators, librarians, curriculum developers, CHEC partners, HITE professors, online curriculum providers, international Museum partners, or other Holocaust education partners.
+The 2021 Belfer National Conference for Holocaust Education Partners is free to school administrators, curriculum coordinators, librarians, curriculum developers, CHEC partners, HITE professors, online curriculum providers, AHO members, or other Holocaust education partners.

 Due to the COVID-19 pandemic, the conferences will be virtual events.
 Virtual event access details will be provided in your email registration confirmation.